microsoft/azure-dev-day/4-devops-lab/README.md

-# Azure Dev Day - DevOps with Github lab
+# Azure Dev Day - DevOps with GitHub lab

 In this lab we're going to see how easy it is to create a functional Azure Web App with its source code stored in GitHub and a GitHub CICD workflow that builds and deploys the web app. . . in just a matter of minutes.
 ## Create an Azure DevOps Starter Project